-You can find charts all over Pinterest, or scribble your log out on notebook paper, just track your feedings!
+You can download this free breastfeeding log below, or scribble your log out on notebook paper – just track your feedings!
 Please.

 You don’t have to have a defined style.
 Maybe you know you’re an attachment parent.
 Maybe you know you’re absolutely not.
 But spend a little time reading and learning about different feeding styles and get an idea of how you may want to approach the care of your baby.
 You don’t have to completely follow a particular method, and you can always change tactics.
 But knowing how others do things is a great way know what you’d like to try (or avoid!) and also lets you see that there’s more than one way to take care of a baby.